roadwarriorslive/Pipulate/README.md

 [Join the Pipulate Team on Slack](http://goo.gl/forms/nh3WM6bPle)
 <img src="http://mikelevinseo.com/images/pipulate-interface.png" alt="FOSS SEO Software"/>

-Pipulate uses the highly collaborative and always-improving Google Spreadsheets as its database, making the servers it runs on disposable nodes&#151;and a good example app of the tiny-server movement.
+Pipulate leverages the collaborative and constantly improving Google Spreadsheets for its database, making the servers it runs on disposable nodes&#151;and a good example app of the tiny-server movement.
 Want more capacity?
-Just throw more of these miniscule servers behind a load-balancer.
+Just throw more miniscule servers behind a load-balancer.
 Pipulate requires less than 100MB for OS, Python, app and its dependencies, and 256MB RAM&#151;offering the perfect route to either scaling or very personal use.
 This means you can use bottom-tier nearly-free cloud instances to host if you want, or better-yet: practice running your own servers with Levinux, Raspberry Pi's, CuBoxes and the like.
+It's also a good example of using using Python's lightweight Flask web framework with the same code you're ALSO using from the command-line and in cron scheduling.

 Use Pipulate's "out of the box" capabilities, or expand it by writing stand-alone Python functions, then just dropping them into your arsenal of